A Gentle Introduction and Tutorial on Deep Generative Models in Transportation Research: Tutorial

 \subsubsection{Data and Preprocessing}

-In this tutorial, we applied DGMs to the 2010 Household Travel Survey data from South Korea.
-This dataset offers comprehensive details on household travel patterns, including trip purposes, transportation modes, and travel times across various cities and districts in the region.
-It serves as a valuable resource for investigating urban mobility dynamics.
+In this tutorial, we applied DGMs to the 2010 HTS data from South Korea.
+This dataset provides comprehensive details on household travel patterns, including trip purposes, transportation modes, and travel times across various cities and districts in the region, making it a valuable resource for investigating urban mobility dynamics.
 While the original HTS dataset covers the entire country, this study only focuses specifically on the Seoul Metropolitan Area, as illustrated in Figure~\ref{fig:met_area}.
 The Seoul Metropolitan Area encompasses Seoul, Incheon, and Gyeonggi-do located in the northwest region of South Korea.
 With a population of approximately 26 million, this area represents more than half of the country's total population.

+The original HTS includes both sociodemographic data and completed travel data for households.
+For simplicity, we exclude the sociodemographic data and focus solely on travel data.
+An example of the HTS travel data used in this study is shown in Figure~\ref{fig:trip_chain}.
+This travel data, which is composed of three different trips, can be transformed into the tabular data as the Table~\ref{tab:trip_chain}.
+To simplify the problem, we selected the types of origin, activity, mode choice, and destination as target features for data generation.